VidyaSagarMehar/live-project-10-Interior/Readme.md

 - Additional browser support to be added.

-- Mobile responsivness will added soon.
+- Tablet responsivness will added soon.

 ## Feedback